-Stone Bridge Paint Night-Thursday, April 15, at 6:30 pm-Join us to paint a flower-covered stone bridge over a peaceful stream.
+Halloween Paint Night-Thursday, October 21, at 6:30pm-Join us to paint a scary Halloween scene.
 We are doing this through Zoom.
 All supplies (canvas, brushes, paints, and instructions) are included.
 Supply kits must be picked up curbside, and unused paint and brushes must be returned via curbside drop-off.
 A hair dryer would be helpful, but not required.
 There is no charge for this program.
 Space is limited, so sign up quickly!
 For guaranteed registration, use your own paints and brushes.
-Brushes needed are a #6 or 1/4”flat brush, #8 and #3 round.
-The colors needed are brown, white, red, blue, and green.
-I will supply canvas and instructions.
-Click to register
+Brushes needed are a 3/4”flat brush, #8 and #3 round.
+The paint colors are black, yellow, brown, white, blue, orange, and green.
+I will supply an 11”x 14” canvas, template and instructions.
+Click here to register.